IvannikovG/nanogpt/stuff/questions_for_self.md

 #### factor=0.1 means the learning rate will be reduced by a factor of 10.
 #### patience=10 means the scheduler will wait for 10 epochs without improvement before reducing the learning rate.
 #### verbose=True will print a message to the console whenever the learning rate is reduced.

+### Understanding Loss Behavior During Training
+#### Initial Rapid Decrease:
+##### At the beginning of training, the model's parameters are far from their optimal values.
+During this phase, each gradient update leads to significant improvements, causing a rapid decrease in loss.
+#### Slowing Down:
+##### As training progresses, the model parameters approach a local minimum of the loss function.
+Gradient updates start to result in smaller improvements, leading to a slower decrease in loss.
+This phase often looks like a plateau when plotted.
+#### Convergence:
+##### Eventually, the loss might converge to a value where further training does not significantly decrease the loss.
+This indicates that the model is reaching its capacity to minimize the training loss given the current learning rate and architecture.